mach-composer/mach-composer-cli/docs/src/howto/security/handle-secrets.md

 # Handle secrets in components

-Secrets values are passed on to the component by MACH using the [`secrets` attribute](../../reference/syntax/sites.md#components).
+Secrets values are passed on to the component by MACH Composer using the [`secrets` attribute](../../reference/syntax/sites.md#components).

 It is up to the component to use those secret values in a secure manner.